-Apart from lithium, aluminum is another metal which is going to play an important role.
-Aluminum will be used in car structures as they are excellent conductors.
+Apart from lithium, aluminum is another metal that is going to play an important role.
+Aluminum will be used in car structures as they are an excellent conductor.
 (Read more here- the electric vehicle revolution will spur aluminum demand).

 To summarise- here are a few companies that will be playing a crucial role in the electric vehicle revolution —